dakom/awsm-renderer/README.md

 # OVERVIEW

-Awsmrenderer is a browser-based Rust/WASM/WebGPU renderer, without using a full game engine framework like Bevy or a modular ECS like Shipyard (bring your own game engine!).
+`awsmrenderer` is a browser-based Rust/WASM/WebGPU renderer

-This does *not* use wgpu, but rather uses the WebGPU API directly via the `web-sys` bindings.
+It's specifically for the browser in that it does *not* use wgpu, but rather uses the WebGPU API directly via the `web-sys` bindings.
 This is a bit of a departure from the Rust ecosystem, but it allows for a more direct mapping to the WebGPU API and potentially better performance, control, and easier debugging.

 # STATUS